Skip to main content

 • Do buttons and links have descriptive text (not just "click here")?

-• Are dynamic changes (loading states, toasts, errors) announced?
+• Are live updates (loading states, toasts, errors) announced?

 • Does the heading hierarchy make sense when listed?

-Forms are where accessibility most often breaks down.
+Forms are where accessibility most often falls apart.
 Every form field needs a properly associated label.
+No exceptions.

 <!-- Method 1: Wrapping label (simplest) -->